returnaction/MusicLibrary/README.md

 You can delete a song

-Aslo you have a search bar which will mathc with title, artist, album, year.
+Aslo you have a search bar which will match with title, artist, album, year.